thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2023-12-22-flutter-for-web-not-ready-for-prime-time-in-key-areas.md

 ---
 title: "Flutter for Web: Not Ready for Prime Time in Key Areas"
 description: "Explore the limitations of Flutter for web development in my latest blog post.
-We discuss critical issues like sitemap generation, loading times, deep linking, SEO, and accessibility, offering insights into why Flutter may not be the ideal choice for significant web projects."
+We discuss critical issues like sitemap generation, loading times, deep linking, SEO, and accessibility, offering insights into why Flutter may not be the ideal choice for significant web projects (yet)."
 published: 2023-12-22
 layout: ../../../layouts/BlogPostLayout.astro
 ---